ellisonbg/hpctutorial/threading.rst

 To use threads for parallelism, it is often helpful to use a thread pool.
-A thread pool creates a small number of worker threads and then distributes tasks amongst the worker threads using a queue.
+A thread pool creates a small number of worker threads and then distributes tasks to the worker threads using a queue.
 There are two reasons a thread pool is helpful:

 * The overhead of thread creation only happens once when the pool is created.